rejaulkariim/indie-makers/README.md

 # Event Rater

-An Open Source developer community where developer helps developers.
+An Open Source event rater app, discover and rate the best events around the world.

 ## Contributing